Pulse: An app-based teen pregnancy prevention intervention

 - Speaks English

-Participants were recruited through ads on Facebook, Instagram, Twitter, and Google AdWords.
+Participants were recruited through ads on Facebook, Instagram, and Twitter.
 Once participants clicked on an ad, they were taken to a screener.
 Participants completed the screener and, if they met eligibility criteria, were directed to an online enrollment form, consent form, and baseline survey.
 Upon completion of the baseline survey, participants were randomized to either the intervention or comparison group.

 Enrollment and demographics

-The evaluation team enrolled 1,304 participants online, most of whom were recruited through Instagram ads.
-The participants’ characteristics at the time of study enrolment were similar for the intervention and comparison groups.
+The evaluation team enrolled 2,317 participants online, most of whom were recruited through Instagram ads.
+The participants’ characteristics at the time of study enrollment were similar for the intervention and comparison groups.

 Characteristics of the intervention sample: